Image: CC0 Creative Commons

 9. Blood moon

 Despite the hyperbole, the event was nothing more than a rather common total lunar eclipse.
 Common they may be, but when the moon enters the Earth's shadow during its full-moon phase, the result is brilliantly photogenic.
+You can watch the lunar surface turn from a bright white to a red, rusty, brown or orange color.

 10. Perseids meteor shower